cmcooling/Connect-4-Game/README.md

 ## Submission

 When submitting your final strategy, rename this notebook to "FIRSTNAME_SURNAME.ipynb" and submit this notebook only.
 We expect you to spend 3-5 hours on this assignment.
 The first cell in the notebook you submit must contain the entirety of your strategy.
 It may contain multiple functions if you wish.
 You may import and use any modules from the standard library (e.g. the ```math``` module).
 You may not use any modules that require separate installation (e.g. ```numpy```, ```pandas```, etc).
-The assessment submission may be found in the Blackboard module [here](https://bb.imperial.ac.uk/webapps/blackboard/content/listContentEditable.jsp?content_id=_2632142_1&course_id=_36438_1).
+The assessment submission may be found in the Blackboard module under the section "Assessment Submission".

 Your strategy will be played against the strategies developed by other students in the in-person session.
 If you would prefer your strategy to be anonymous, please note this in a comment at the top of the code cell containing your strategy and provide a pseudonym you would like the strategy to compete under.
 This will allow you to see how your strategy performs, but others will not know it's your strategy.